poridhiEng/poridhi-labs/Poridhi Labs/MLOps Lab/ML-Fundamentals/05a - Deep Neural Networks (TensorFlow)/README.md

 ## Explore the dataset

-Before we start using TensorFlow to create a model, let's load the data we need from the Palmer Islands penguins dataset, which contains observations of three different species of penguin.
+Before we start using TensorFlow to create a model, let's load the data from this [here](https://drive.google.com/drive/folders/1TK_E03iny9t20XHuXHWXrY2UK6T7w31b), which contains observations of three different species of penguin.

 > **Note**: In reality, you can solve the penguin classification problem easily using classical machine learning techniques without the need for a deep learning model; but it's a useful, easy to understand dataset with which to demonstrate the principles of neural networks in this notebook.